Carpenter Technology Corporation

 Investment Risk Disclosure

-Volatility Risk: CRS exhibits elevated volatility risk, as evidenced by a beta of 1.267, indicating it is approximately 27% more volatile than the broader market.
-This heightened sensitivity is corroborated by a significant 1-year maximum drawdown of -28.11%, suggesting the potential for substantial price declines during market downturns.
+Volatility Risk: CRS exhibits above-average volatility with a beta of 1.267, indicating it tends to move more than the broader market.
+This heightened sensitivity is further evidenced by a significant one-year maximum drawdown of -26.93%, underscoring the potential for substantial price declines during market downturns.
+Investors should be prepared for periods of above-average price fluctuation.

 FAQs